Princess Helen of Serbia: Exile

 According to contemporaries, she closely resembled her mother, Princess Zorka, both in physical appearance and in character.
 She was generally considered to have taken more after the Petrović-Njegoš family than her paternal Karađorđević dynasty.
 During her life in exile, she avoided all social contact, shunning both friends and strangers alike, fleeing everything that reminded her of the normal life she believed was no longer hers to live.
 She fled not only from sorrow, but from joy as well.

-After leaving Belgrade in 1921, she returned to her homeland only once—to attend the reading of her father’s will in 1922.
-She chose not to be present at King Alexander’s wedding in 1922, the birth of King Peter II and Prince Paul’s wedding in 1923, the funeral of her brother following the assassination in Marseille in 1934, nor the burial of her uncle Prince Arsen in 1938, with whom she had shared years of life in Russia and to whom she had been closest.
+After leaving Belgrade in 1921, she returned to her homeland only once—to attend the reading of her father's will in 1922.
+She chose not to be present at King Alexander's wedding in 1922, the birth of King Peter II and Prince Paul's wedding in 1923, the funeral of her brother following the assassination in Marseille in 1934, nor the burial of her uncle Prince Arsen in 1938, with whom she had shared years of life in Russia and to whom she had been closest.

-She did not attend any of her children's weddings — neither her son Vsevolod’s, nor her daughter Ekaterina’s.
+She did not attend any of her children's weddings — neither her son Vsevolod's, nor her daughter Ekaterina's.
 The only, and last, grand ceremony she ever attended was the baptism of Alexander, Crown Prince of Yugoslavia, the son of her nephew King Peter II, in London in 1945.

 After leaving Russia, she never remarried and never desired a permanent home, choosing instead to live exclusively in rented accommodations, firmly believing she would not settle anywhere without her late husband, Prince John, by her side.
+For many years, Princess Helen wrote her memoirs — titled I Was in Yekaterinburg and covering the events of 1917–1918 — in French.
+Having remained steadfastly loyal to the family of Tsar Nicholas II, to whom she was closely related, she was among the last witnesses — and the last of the Imperial family members — to their suffering during their captivity in Yekaterinburg.
+In 2024–2025, these memoirs were fully compiled, translated into Russian, and published, with commentary and illustrations, based on the typewritten manuscript held in the Hoover Institution archives (USA).

 Death

 Princess Helen of Russia died on 16 October 1962 in Nice, France, aged 77, outliving her husband by 44 years.
-Her body was buried at the Russian Orthodox Cemetery, Nice, France, while her husband was initially buried is in Orthodox church in Beijing, China.
+Her body was buried at the Russian Orthodox Cemetery, Nice, France, while her husband was initially buried in Orthodox church in Beijing, China.
 Later, his remains, along with those of other members of the House of Romanov who were killed with him, were transferred to Jerusalem, where they remain to this day.